 Read more »

-The restoration projects coordinated under Redwoods Rising are aimed at rehabilitating crowded second-growth forests, restoring streams, and decommissioning the many miles of defunct logging roads that wind through these forests.
+The restoration work coordinated under Redwoods Rising is aimed at rehabilitating crowded second-growth forests, restoring streams, and removing the many miles of abandoned logging roads to improve forest health and habitat.

-“It’s gratifying to be part of a transformation, as forests that were treated poorly are stewarded back into health,” says Hayes.
-“And knowing, too, that old-growth forest helps with carbon sequestration, and that restoration work helps increase wildfire resilience.”
+“It’s gratifying to be part of a transformation, as forests that were exposed to clearcutting practices are restored back to good health,” says Hayes.
+“And knowing, too, that old-growth forests help with carbon sequestration, and that restoration work helps increase wildfire resilience and provides socioeconomic benefits to the North Coast.
+Sharing this knowledge and keeping such a large-scale project moving is one of the most important parts of my job.”

-His natural proclivity for understanding different points of view make him particularly well-suited as the administrator of a complex collaborative partnership.
+Currently, about $80 million in public funds has been committed to Redwoods Rising.
+Hayes is tasked with planning and tracking budgets with all the granting agencies.
+His natural proclivity for understanding different points of view makes him particularly well-suited as the administrator of this complex collaborative partnership.

 Laura Lalemand